coleifer/peewee/docs/peewee/models.rst

         join_date = DateTimeField()
         about_me = TextField()

 There is one special type of field, :py:class:`ForeignKeyField`, which allows you to represent foreign-key relationships between models in an intuitive way:

 .. code-block:: python

     class Message(Model):
-        user = ForeignKeyField(User, related_name='messages')
+        user = ForeignKeyField(User, backref='messages')
         body = TextField()
         send_date = DateTimeField()